RoyZry98/MoLe-VLA-Pytorch/README.md

     conda env create -f environment.yml
 ```

+You may refer to [LIFT3D-CVPR2025](https://github.com/PKU-HMI-Lab/LIFT3D?tab=readme-ov-file) to generate the datasets from RLBench.

 ## Getting Started
 The backbone model CogACT, which includes checkpoints, configs, and model cards, is available on [Hugging Face page](https://huggingface.co/CogACT).
 Refer to the code below for the minimal inference: